 Despite an impressive strike-rate of 42 goals in 96 appearances he was sold to Inter Milan after just two seasons in 2019, a figure of £73m taking the star to the San Siro where he scored 64 goals across two seasons.

-Lukaku sealed a return to the Premier League in the summer of 2021, returning to former club Chelsea in a club-record £97.5m deal and with a reputation as one of Europe’s most feared forwards.
+Lukaku sealed a return to the Premier League in the summer of 2021, returning to former club Chelsea in a club-record £97.5m deal.